awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ### Platform<a name="environments-dashboard-config"></a>

-Shows the name of the platform version running on your environment—typically a combination of the architecture, operating system \(OS\), language, and application server \(collectively, the *platform branch*\), with a specific platform version number\.
+The name of the platform version running on your environment\.
+Typically, this comprises the architecture, operating system \(OS\), language, and application server \(collectively known as the *platform branch*\), with a specific platform version number\.
 Choose **Change** to select a different platform version\.
 This option is available only if another version of the platform branch is available\.

 Updating the platform version using this option replaces instances running in your environment with new instances\.

 ![\[Update platform version dialog\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-update-platform-version.png)

 **Note**
 When you first use Elastic Beanstalk, only the latest \(recommended\) version of each platform branch is available for use\. **Change** first becomes available when a new platform version is released for the branch\.
-After upgrading, you have the option to change back to the previous version\.
+After upgrading to the latest platform branch version, you have the option to go back to a previous version\.

 ### Recent events<a name="environments-dashboard-events"></a>

 The **Recent Events** section of the environment overview page shows the most recent events emitted by your environment\.
-This list is updated in real time when your environment is being updated\.
+This list is updated in real time at the same time that your environment is updated\.

 Choose **Show all** to open the **Events** page\.

 ## Environment actions<a name="environments-dashboard-actions"></a>

-The environment overview page contains an **Environment actions** menu that you can use to perform common operations on your environment\.
-This menu is shown on the right side of the environment header under the **Create New Environment** option\.
+The environment overview page contains an **Actions** menu that you can use to perform common operations on your environment\.
+This menu is shown on the right side of the environment header next to the **Create a new environment** option\.

 **Note**
-Some actions are only available under certain conditions, and will be disabled unless these conditions are met\.
+Some actions are only available under certain conditions, remaining disabled until the right conditions are met\.

 ### Load configuration<a name="environments-dashboard-actions-load"></a>